Joint Replacement Surgery in Kirkland, WA

 Types of Arthritis That Often Lead to Joint Replacement

-Many patients who consider joint replacement surgery suffer from various forms of arthritis, which can cause debilitating pain and severely limit the range of motion in the affected area.
+Many patients who consider joint replacement surgery experience various forms of arthritis, which can cause debilitating pain and severely limit the range of motion in the affected area.
 The three main types of arthritis include:

 This form of arthritis occurs as people age.
 The cartilage between bones begins to soften and wear away.
 As this tissue deteriorates, the bones begin to rub together causing pain and stiffness.